ComedicChimera/chai/docs/Chai Notes/Documentation Layout/The Book.md

 # The Book
-The book is a proposed alternative to have a separate introductory guide and specification: the book would act as both a definitive reference for the language and as a learning material for new programmers.
-It would be vaguely modeled after the K & R.
+The book acts as the primary learning material for the Chai programming language.
+It is designed to be comprehensive.

 The book would likely be considerable longer than the Guide by default and so should be structured in such a way that users don't have to read the whole thing to be effective and can skip around as relevant to them.